 ASN is Canada’s National Motorsports Sanctioning Authority and creates karting regulations every year for kart sport that tell you and I how to do things right… here are regs that we find most useful to new and experienced go karters.
 We use Canada’s Regs, it is recommended that you check with your club what rules you should follow.

-Wet Racing – Usually, the club or other facility you are racing with will let you know what specific tire is to be used during a wet race.
-This is pretty fool proof; but unless you were wondering, it’s against ASN regulations to use modified, grooved or altered dry tires.
-A good tip to remember when racing in the rain is to move in your rear tires.
+Pro Tip: When racing in the rain move in your rear tires.
 There is a minimum width that ASN states it must be for dry racing, but this is waived for wet racing as long as the axle doesn’t stick out the end, which would most definitely be a pretty dangerous situation!
-For more information on axels and how to move your rear tires in, visit our section in the karting guide.

 Who doesn’t just love Alfano’s!
 The following are general questions and issues that arise most everyday at a go kart track.
 They apply to the Alfano Pro Quick Start.
 If you’re like me, or anyone who has used one before, you may have come across a few situations in which you didn’t know how to use or operate your tachometer.
 Here are a few situations that are quite common, and the solution to solve each one!
 Hope this helps.
 By the way, if you have any suggestions for an tachometer related problem feel free to contact us so we can include it here!

 Ok before we begin, I hope you at least know how to turn ON the Alfano!